 Target 5.
-Protection of fifty percent of the most important areas for plant diversit assured. [) Has your country established national target corresponding to the above global target? a) Yes b) No x Please specify nuatu lacks information and capacity to set such a direct target.
-A number ve been identified and are listed below. of priority areas II) Has your country incorporated the above global or national target into re programmes and strategies? levant plans, a) Yes b) No X ۹C • nuatu's National Biodiversity Strategy and Action Plan (National Biodiv tion Plan) (1999) defined two priorities for plant conservation: mangrove ecosystems throughout the archipelago and remnant endemic vegetation on the island of Tanna.
-It is anticipated that clear strategies and Ac ∙ ∙ tion Plan) (1999) defined two priorities for plant conservation: mangrove ecosystems throughout the archipelago and clear strategies and four year Ac • Va pri tion Plan) (1999) defined two priorities for plant conservation: mangrove ecosystems throughout the archipelago and remnant endemic vegetation on the island of Tanna.
-It is anticipated that targets for endemic remnant vegetation on Tanna will emerge following a conservation project on Tanna that commenced late in 2005. nuatu's Department of Forests has identified lowland rainforest and mangro clear strategies and four year Ac Va pri III On Co Err Pre ha col to Wo tion Plan) (1999) defined two priorities for plant conservation: mangrove ecosystems throughout the archipelago and remnant endemic vegetation on the island of Tanna.
-It is anticipated that of targets for endemic remnant vegetation on Tanna will emerge following a conservation project on Tanna that commenced late in 2005. nuatu's Department of Forests has identified lowland rainforest and mangro orities, without delineating specific areas. clear strategies and four year oves as conservatio gement and se over the ments. wland rainforest a.
-Following financial strategies
+Protection of fifty percent of the most important areas for plant diversity assured.
+I) Has your country established national target corresponding to the above global target? a) Yes b) No X Please specify Vanuatu lacks information and capacity to set such a direct target.
+A number of priority areas have been identified and are listed below.
+II) Has your country incorporated the above global or national target into relevant plans, programmes and strategies? a) Yes b) No X

+Vanuatu's National Biodiversity Strategy and Action Plan (National Biodiversity Strategy and Action Plan) (1999) defined two priorities for plant conservation:

+- · mangrove ecosystems throughout the archipelago and - remnant endemic vegetation on the island of Tanna.
+It is anticipated that clear strategies and targets for endemic remnant vegetation on Tanna will emerge following a four year conservation project on Tanna that commenced late in 2005.

+Vanuatu's Department of Forests has identified lowland rainforest and mangroves as conservation priorities, without delineating specific areas.

+III) Current status (please indicate current status related to this target)

+Only one conservation area has been registered under the Environment Management and Conservation Act (2003): Vatthe Conservation Area on Santo Island.
+The lease over the Erromango Kauri Protected Area has lapsed due to inability to meet lease payments.

+Preliminary work by the Department of Forestry has identified a number of lowland rainforest habitats suitable for protection but further work is needed to finalise selection.
+Following confirmation of possible sites there will need to be consideration of legal and financial strategies to secure their status.

+Work to explore strategies and conservation targets for endemic vegetation on Tanna commenced late in 2005 and will continue to 2009.

-Initial focus at a national level has been on creating an enabling legal and administrative framework for protection of plant biodiversity.
+IV) Measures taken to achieve target (please indicate activities, legislative measures and other steps taken with a view to achieve the target) Initial focus at a national level has been on creating an enabling legal and administrative framework for protection of plant biodiversity.